AdguardTeam/AdGuardForSafari/DEVELOPMENT.md

 ## Project Setup

 - You must have an `adguard-mini-private` repository with credentials at the same level as the `adguard-mini` root folder
 - Run `./configure.sh dev`.
-This command will also install the following dependencies if needed: `protobuf`, `swift-protobuf`
+This command will:
+  - Install local protoc tools (protoc + protoc-gen-swift) into `build/protoc-tools/`
+  - Set up other development dependencies
+  - Version can be pinned via `.protoc-version` file for reproducible builds
 - Run `bundle exec fastlane build_sciter_ui dev_build:true`
 - Build the project in Xcode